AlexRogalskiy/android-patterns/docs/user-guide/code_of_conduct.md

 ## *Scope*

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
-Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Examples of representing a project or community include using an official project email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

-Thanks for the inspirations and attributions to GitHub's [Open Source Guides](https://opensource.guide), [Hoodie's Code of Conduct](http://hood.ie/code-of-conduct) and the [Contributor Covenant Version 1.4](http://contributor-covenant.org/version/1/4/).
+Thanks for the inspirations and attributions to GitHub's [Open source Guides](https://opensource.guide), [Hoodie's Code of Conduct](http://hood.ie/code-of-conduct) and the [Contributor Covenant Version 1.4](http://contributor-covenant.org/version/1/4/).